kirushyk/kms-windows/README.md

 ![windows](https://pp.vk.me/c631426/v631426037/19fbc/b38wURkcnMY.jpg)
 # Kurento Media Server for Windows

-This is early Alpha version of Kurento Media Server 6.4.1 port to Windows, cross-compiled with MinGW.
+This is early Beta version of Kurento Media Server 6.4.1 port to Windows, cross-compiled with MinGW.

 Should be started from `bin/` subdirectory.